jkool702/forkrun/ring_loadables/FORKRUN_OVERVIEW.md

 forkrun targets a known inefficiency in HPC workflows: underutilized CPUs during data preparation.

-Frontier's compute nodes rely on customized 64-core AMD EPYC "Trento" CPU configured with 4 NUMA domains (NPS4).
+Frontier's compute nodes rely on customized 64-core AMD EPYC "Trento" CPUs configured with 4 NUMA domains (NPS4).
 Data prep workflows that run millions of fast shell transforms hit exactly the failure mode that forkrun was designed for: **high-frequency, low-latency operations on deep NUMA topologies**.

 GNU Parallel's per-item Perl initialization overhead and NUMA-oblivious scheduling leave most cores idle on this workload shape. forkrun keeps them saturated with node-local data.
 On systems like Frontier, where data prep can dominate runtime for certain pipelines, this represents a **significant opportunity for reclaiming otherwise idle compute capacity**.